binsec/rosa/doc/src/extensions/oracle.md

 ```

 Then, in `my_oracle.rs`, we need to declare the configuration of our oracle.
 Usually there is no
-state associated with the oracle, so most likely it will be an empty struct:
+state or configuration associated with the oracle, so most likely it will be an empty struct:
 ```rust
 /// My new oracle algorithm.
 #[derive(Serialize, Deserialize, Clone)]